 Earnest-Noble’s lively interviews focus on the experience versus the result of his labors, providing a realistic portrayal of graduate studies and enabling viewers to follow him to his goal of identifying the ideal qubit for superposition—a phenomenon in quantum mechanics in which a particle can exist in several states at once.

 “When we were filming, I was trying to explain a qubit or something, and how much I was using jargon words was eye-opening to me.
 It helped me appreciate the challenge of making science understandable,” said Earnest-Noble, who is now a quantum computing researcher at IBM.
 “Science is a process far more than a series of facts.
 That became clear to me from working on this project.”

 “Science communications typically takes a very long struggle of discovery and wraps it up into a pretty package,” said Schuster.
 “But something I found very special in this story is that you got to follow Nate for a couple of years.
 It accurately captured what Nate’s experience was like.
 And it focused on his experience, and not on the result, which is pretty amazing."

-STAGE’s director of science Sunanda Prabhu-Gaunkar originally joined the STAGE lab as a postdoc, and taught herself filmmaking in order to create the series.
+Sunanda Prabhu-Gaunkar, STAGE’s director of science and director of Curiosity, originally joined the program as a postdoc and taught herself filmmaking in order to create the series.
 “The scientific process inspires our filmmaking,” she said.
 “The workflow embraces failure, remains receptive to discoveries through iteration, and allows for risk-taking, all within a highly collaborative process.”